MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-drill-down.md

 ### Hierarchical category data
-Data that has modeled from collections and sub-collections is hierarchical, that is, typically seen as rows of data  whose shared properties have common values.
+Data that has modeled from collections and sub-collections is hierarchical.
 A good example of this is location data.
 Consider a table in a data source whose columns are Country, State, City, and Zip.
-Data that share the same Country, State, and City are hierarchical.
+Data that shares the same Country, State, and City are hierarchical.

 For this example, follow along with the [Retail Analysis sample](sample-datasets.md).
 Create a stacked column chart visualization that looks at **Total Units This Year** (Values) by **Territory**, **City**, **PostalCode**, and **Name** (Group).